Expand your career internationally by earning a license to practice nursing in Germany

 With Germany’s ageing population, the demand for medical care professionals, particularly nurses, is growing.
 This is why many hospitals, nursing homes, and other care providers are turning to recruit overseas talents to help fill the gap.

-Nurses typically receive a salary of €2500 to €2800 monthly and will even receive an allowance during the adaptation period.
-They also get to enjoy at least 20 days of paid leave annually.
+On top of your flexible shift schedule, you’ll also get at least 20 days of paid leave annually.
+As for salary, you’ll typically receive a salary of €2500 to €2800 monthly and will even receive an allowance during the adaptation period.

 Similar to other jobs in Germany, there are many factors that determine one’s salary – your workplace location, whether you’re working in the public or private sector, and your work arrangements with your employer.
 Nurses usually receive an average of €2800 monthly (before tax deduction).